Below is a recommended Mountain Biking & Rafting Combination Trip Checklist – follow this list and you’ll be well prepared for your upcoming trip!

 - EATING UTENSILS, PLATES, & CAMP CHAIR

-- BIKE REPAIR KIT sufficient for common road repairs on standard mountain bikes.
+- BIKE REPAIR KIT: sufficient for common road repair on standard mountain bikes.
 If your bike has nonstandard components, come prepared.

 GEAR YOU MUST BRING OR RENT FROM HOLIDAY